byrobingames/unityads/README.md

 - 2017-05-16(0.1.0) Update SDK to iOS: 2.1.0 Android: 2.1.0, Tested for Stencyl 3.5, Required byRobin Toolset Extension Manager
 - 2018-12-26(0.1.1) Update SDK to iOS: 3.0.0 Android: 3.0.0, Add Banner Support Fix Android Stencyl 3.5
 - 2019-01-05(0.1.2) Added a "set consent block" to set the consent programmatically.
+- 2019-01-07(0.1.3) Added a "get consent block" to get the consent programmatically.

 ## Submitting a Pull Request